Chewing Tobacco and Smokeless Tobacco Injuries

 Smokeless Tobacco Class Actions

-Many states have sued tobacco companies over smokeless chewing tobacco usage, advertising, and health effects upon users.
+Many states have sued tobacco companies over smokeless chewing tobacco usage, advertising, and health effects on users.

 If you use or have used smokeless or chewing tobacco products, you should contact an attorney near you to learn what rights you may have if your state has sued smokeless tobacco makers.